Wrong System

 Some clients — particularly those that are attempting to fuel scoop but may not understand all of the mechanics behind it — may approach a star too closely to allow normal supercruise travel to that client.

-In most cases, this is resolved by informing dispatch who will then instruct the client to make a brief hop to put some distance between them and the star.
+In most cases, this is resolved by informing dispatch that the client is in the EZ.
+The dispatch will then instruct the client to make a brief hop to put some distance between them and the star.
 In CR cases though, clients cannot supercruise and thus it may be necessary to perform a tactical faceplant.

 Client in unsuitable game mode